mila-iqia/mila-docs/docs/Theory_cluster_batch_scheduling.rst

 About partitions
 ----------------

-The workload manger will divide the cluster into partitions according to the configuration set by the admins.
+The workload manager will divide the cluster into partitions according to the configuration set by the admins.
 A partition is a set of machines typically reserved for a particular purpose.
 An example might be CPU-only machines for preprocessing setup as a separate partition.